xdanielf/ImgNaondo/README.md

 # ImgNaondo

-A fast, pithy, while powerful Image Hosting designed for Cloudflare Workers.
+A fast, lean and powerful image hosting solution designed specifically for Cloudflare Workers.

-## Settings
+## Configuration
-Create a
+Create a Workers project, an R2 storage bucket named ‘imgnaondo’ (with the binding name “IMAGES”), and an environment variable named ‘PASSWORD’ set to your password.
+Bind this to your Workers.

+Copy the code from workers.js and replace the existing code.